Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: Theoretical background

-\textbf{Theoretical background.} We consider a quantum network with three nodes, named R, M and L, and four initially independent (uncorrelated) photons.
-The aim is to distribute polarization entanglement between nodes R and L through an entanglement swapping-like procedure activated by controlling spatial indistinguishability of the photons at the three nodes and sLOCC measurements.
+We consider a quantum network with three nodes, named R, M and L, and four initially independent (uncorrelated) photons.
+The aim is to distribute polarization entanglement between nodes R and L through an entanglement swapping-like procedure activated by controlling SI of the photons in the three nodes and sLOCC measurements.